-6 Easy Steps to Reduce Supply Chain Waste
+Reduce Supply Chain Waste in 6 Easy Steps

-While most logistics firms have implemented a comprehensive waste and recycling program, significant cost saving opportunities still exist.
-By analyzing the supply chain, additional savings can be found by identifying where waste is occurring and then working on how it can be designed out of the process.
+If your logistics company is like most, you likely already have a comprehensive waste and recycling program implemented.
+However, significant cost saving opportunities still exist.
+When analyzing the supply chain and identifying where waste is occurring, additional savings can be found by working on how waste can be designed out of the process.

-With companies now often measured on their environmental performance as well as their financial capabilities, it’s more important than ever to make sure that your waste management operations are as sustainable as they can possibly be.
-In this article, we look at the six steps you can take to reduce supply chain waste and make a real impact on your business.
+Additionally. investors are increasingly applying ESG (Environmental, Social, Governance) non-financial factors as part of their analysis process to identify material risks and growth opportunities.
+This means more and more, companies are being measured on their environmental performance as well as their financial capabilities.
+So it is increasingly important now more than ever to make sure your waste management operations are as sustainable as they can possibly be.
+Below, we outline six easy steps you can take to reduce supply chain waste which can make a real impact on your business and its future.

 1. Engage Your Customers